 Surfaces do change over time, with the normal wear and tear of everyday use, plus the introduction of contaminants on the floor, which may not always be pure water.
 By a pool, for example, there will invariably be chemicals too, such as chlorine and even small amounts of body fats, which can often represent the main contributing factor where slip risks are concerned.

 Such residues can be removed by effective cleaning by specialist chemicals to prevent any compromise in the performance of the floor surface.
-In the case of body fats, they are largely invisible, meaning a floor or surface can look clean when not actually clean to the standard you require to ensure your slip risk is within acceptable levels.
+In the case of body fats, they are largely invisible, meaning a floor or surface can look clean when not actually clean to the standard required to ensure the slip risk is within acceptable levels.
 This is an issue that can be identified quickly and clearly through effective objective slip resistance testing using the pendulum method.

 Thresholds such as door strips, where one surface meets another, can also be areas that need attention, particularly in facilities with steam rooms and saunas.
 No matter how good the overall standards, a specific and tailored approach to assessing slip risks at these thresholds is essential.